abbycar/MicrosoftEdge-Documentation/dev-guide/realtime-communication/object-RTC-API/README.md

+---
+description: Learn how Object Real-Time Communications (ORTC) enables media (audio and/or video) to be streamed (sent and received) in real-time directly between web browsers, mobile devices, or servers.
+title: Object RTC API
+author: abbycar
+---

 # Object RTC API

 Object Real-Time Communications (ORTC) enables media (audio and/or video) to be streamed (sent and received) in real-time directly between web browsers, mobile devices, and servers via native Javascript APIs.